CruiseOutlook

 Top Things to Do

-- Explore the ancient Diocletian's Palace and its fascinating architecture.
+• Explore the ancient ruins of Diocletian's Palace

-- Visit the Cathedral of Saint Domnius, one of the oldest Catholic cathedrals in the world.
+• Visit the Cathedral of Saint Domnius, the oldest Catholic cathedral in the world

-- Relax at Bačvice Beach, known for its sandy shore and vibrant atmosphere.
+• Relax at Bačvice Beach, famous for its sandy shore and vibrant atmosphere

-- Discover the local markets, such as the Green Market, for fresh produce and local delicacies.
+• Discover the local market at Pazar for fresh produce and souvenirs

 Typical Weather

-Split enjoys a Mediterranean climate with hot summers and mild winters.
-The best time to visit is from late spring to early autumn (May to September) when temperatures are warm and ideal for outdoor activities.
-Winters can be cooler and wetter, making them less favorable for sightseeing.
+Split enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
+The best time to visit is from late spring to early fall, particularly May to September, when temperatures are warm and outdoor activities abound.
+Winter months can be rainy and cooler, which may limit outdoor exploration.

 What to Pack